-end consumer, but their plants are shipped directly to the customer rather than sold at a retail outlet.
+MAIL-ORDER NURSERIES also sell directly to the end consumer, but their plants are shipped directly to the customer rather than sold at a retail outlet.
 This is a great option for nurseries that produce specialty plants and whose customers are plant enthusiasts located across the country or globe.
-The vast majority of mail-order nurseries sell either bare root or small container-grown plants (1-gallon containers or smaller) due to high shipping costs and difficulties in packaging, but larger plants can also be sold by mail-order nurseries if they are highly valuable.
+The vast majority of mailorder nurseries sell either bare root or small containergrown plants (1 gallon containers or smaller) due to high shipping costs and difficulties in packaging, but larger plants can also be sold by mail-order nurseries if they are highly valuable.

-➤ Wholesalers produce plants that are typically sold in large batches at significantly lower prices to landscapers, retailers, or other nurseries that grow and resell the material at a larger size.
+WHOLESALERS produce plants that are typically sold in large batches at significantly lower prices to landscapers, retailers, or other nurseries, which grow and resell the material at a larger size.
 Wholesale production is most efficient and profitable when a limited number of plants are grown in large numbers.
+LANDSCAPE NURSERIES produce plants for their own inhouse landscaping service, but may have a retail outlet as well.